anisul-Islam/react-documentation-master/README.md

 ## [8.
 Props and destructuring](https://youtu.be/GQx58yfYqxo)

-- **props object: we can pass information from one component to another using props object. components communicate with each others via props. props is an object. props are like attributes in our HTML tag**
+- **props object: we can pass information from one component to another using props object. components communicate with each others via props. props is an object. props are like attributes in our HTML tag. props are readonly**
   - how to pass, recieve, set default props
   - how to pass JSX to component,
 - **Code Example - 15 (Props sending)**